MGM National Harbor: Child electric shock

 On June 26, 2018, a seven-year-old girl suffered traumatic brain injury while visiting the casino.
 Due to a faulty installation of a device meant to control the electrical flow to the rail lighting, Zynae Green suffered an electric shock and was left requiring the use of a wheelchair.
 Despite the family's pleas for help, MGM security did not initiate resuscitation, MGM stating "the guards followed protocol responding to the incident and determined that Zynae was breathing and did not need CPR".
 Prince George's County Police Officers started resuscitation upon arrival.
-The incident prompted an FBI investigation and the family has not been compensated more than a year after the incident.
+The incident prompted an FBI investigation and the family had not been compensated more than a year after the incident.

 Cheating

 In 2019, a baccarat dealer who worked at the casino was sentenced to 18 months in prison for a cheating scheme.
-Ming Zhang showed his co-conspirators cards before they were dealt, who split the winnings with him.
+Ming Zhang showed his co-conspirators cards before they were dealt, and they split the winnings with him.